-In 1987, in Gavoi, in Sardinia, Il Serpente di Pietra, (The Serpent of Stone), the first International art event of Plexus presented as an art co-opera, performed by 160 artists.
+In 1987, in Gavoi, Sardinia, Il Serpente di Pietra, (The Serpent of Stone), the first International art event of Plexus presented as an art co-opera, performed by 160 artists.

-In 1988, in New York, Rome, Carloforte, Dakar, Plexus Art Slavery gathering together.
+In 1988, in New York, Rome, Carloforte (Sardinia), Dakar, Plexus Art Slavery Manifesto, a series of group photo shots, performed by hundreds of artists gathering together.
 It was concluded with a street parade from Dakar to the island of Goree, inside the House of the Slaves, where was staged a public presentation of the Plexus project to open a Art World Bank in Goree.